AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 {sample}BCT\_BarChart\_09{sample}

 Look at the individual points we colorized in the sample below.
 We've got a chart with one series and predefined color for all elements.
-We set "Rgb(180,77,77)" color for minimum point and "Rgb(77,180,77)" for the maximum one.
+We set "Rgb(180,77,77)" color for the minimum point and "Rgb(77,180,77)" for the maximum one.
-As you see it is very easy to do by setting {api:anychart.graphics.vector.Fill}**fill()**{api} parameter of a point.
+As you see it is very easy to do by setting a value for the {api:anychart.graphics.vector.Fill}**fill()**{api} parameter of a point.

 {sample}BCT\_BarChart\_10{sample}

 **Important Note:**

-AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "RGB(240,248,255)" you can set "HSB(208,100,97)" or "AliceBlue" or "#F0F8FF"- and the color will be the same.
+AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors.
+For example, instead of "RGB(240,248,255)" you can set "HSB(208,100,97)", or "AliceBlue", or "#F0F8FF"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

 * Different ways of [setting colors](../Appearance_Settings/Color_Management) of elements

 ## Hatch Fills

-AnyChart technology allows printing of charts.
-Some color printers print colors unpredictable and very often it is hard to identify similar colors.
-Also it is impossible to identify colors on prints of b/w (monochrome) printers.
-AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
-Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings.
+AnyChart technology allows printing charts out.
+Some printers may render colors differently from the image we see on monitors, so it may be hard to distinguish charts colored differently on monitors and similarly on prints.
+Also it is impossible to identify colors on prints of monochrome printers.
+AnyChart has a very useful feature - hatch fills, ideal for differentiating elements on black and white display or for those who are color blind.
+Hatch fill is fully-independent structure, it doesn't rely on color fill and has its own settings.
 To see whole range of available hatch types see [Hatch Fill](../Appearance_Settings/Hatch_Fill) tutorial.

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
-We have chart with 5 series with 3 data points in each.
-For every series we've applied different hatch fill types.
+We have chart a with 5 series with 3 data points in each.
+For every series we've applied different hatch fills by setting hatch type for the {api:anychart.charts.Cartesian#hatchFillPalette}**.hatchFill()**{api} parameter.

 {sample}BCT\_BarChart\_11{sample}